-As we have noted recently the author, Jim Perrin, ‘has not succumbed to his Terminal Lung Cancer’ (the diagnosis of which he claimed was in July, 2007).
-Whilst we are aware our words seem unsympathetic, yet as we explained in previous posts we doubted the truth of this particular story almost from the beginning and then quickly discovered that it was, on his own admission, entirely untrue.
+As we noted recently, Jim Perrin has not yet succumbed to his Terminal Lung Cancer (the diagnosis of which he claimed was in July, 2007).
+Whilst we are aware our words may seem unsympathetic we have explained in previous posts that we doubted the truth of this particular story almost from the beginning and then quickly discovered that it was, on the author’s own admission, entirely un-true.

 Jim Perrin was obliged to admit to the representative of The Guardian who went over to Ariège to interview him face-to-face, that he did not after all have cancer; the terminal cancer which he had been proclaiming for so many months.
 He was, they reported, ‘looking very spritely’, and could no longer keep up the pretence that he was dying; but instead — by using a loophole as imaginary as his illness — he suggested that ‘perhaps [he] had been misdiagnosed’.
-We learned of that latest development at the time, from an impeccable source, nevertheless it came into the public domain only recently: while Jim Perrin had the sheer nerve to perpetuate his myth for some years more — despite confessing when ‘confronted’ — his continuing health has finally given the lie to his falsehood.
+We learned of that latest development at the time, from an impeccable source; nevertheless it came into the public domain only recently.
+While Jim Perrin has had the sheer nerve to perpetuate his myth for some years more — despite confessing when ‘confronted’ — his continuing health has finally given the lie to his falsehood.
 Jac’s sisters have written of this in several posts, the most detailed being on the 11/05/2011, but we know from our own experience how he always lies so convincingly and his friends probably disbelieved us.
-(Incidentally, we also have on record that Jim Perrin claimed to be ‘dying’ of liver cancer, some eighteen years ago.)
+(Incidentally, we also have on record — and this is indisputable — that Jim Perrin claimed to be ‘Dying of Liver Cancer’, some eighteen years ago.)

 * * * * *

-Others, though, choose the easy way and consider their options with care.
-He calmly protests his innocence and explains that it is he who ‘is the victim’ and we ‘are the liars’: thus their belief in him remains absolute.
+Others, though (particularly those involved with the UKC and the climbing magazine The Great Outdoors) choose the easy way and consider their options with care.
+He calmly protests his innocence and explains that it is he who is ‘the victim’ and we ‘are the liars’: thus their belief in him remains absolute.
 Time should have been on Jim Perrin’s side.
-As of course there has been no news of his death from cancer which he pretended would be the case and, as years have passed, people refer less and less to that aspect of his life, there is every possibility that if his luck had held, his deception — having served its purpose — would by now be completely forgotten by the majority, and his honesty would be unchallenged.
-(How very aggravated he must be that Jac’s sisters continue to highlight this fraud, amongst others, in their posts… ) Nevertheless it does stand, and notably reveals one element of Jim Perrin’s cynical modus operandi.
-It is apparent that he an ‘easy liar’ and a man for whom morals, and the ethics of social life hold no meaningful constraint: and it is clear that by reading the mass of evidence against him, our words are fully justified.
+As of course there has been no news of his death from cancer which he pretended would be the case and, as years have passed, people refer less and less to that aspect of his life, there is every possibility that, if his luck had held, his deception — having served its purpose — would by now be completely forgotten by the majority, and his honesty would not be challenged: (so aggravating that Jac’s sisters continue to highlight this fraud, among others, in their posts… ) Nevertheless it does stand, and notably reveals one element of Jim Perrin’s cynical modus operandi.
+In our opinion it is apparent that he an ‘easy liar’ and a man for whom morals, and the ethics of social life hold no meaningful constraint: and it is clear, from reading the mass of evidence against him, that our words are fully justified.

 * * * * *

 As well as those mentioned above there is another group who simply couldn’t care.
 One person, Gordon Stainforth, accused us of ‘washing dirty linen in public’; and some really prefer not to tax their minds, even though, as we believe, many of our posts reveal, and without any question of refutation, the true wickedness of the author — wickedness which should not be ignored and should be made public.
-(It is interesting that no women have complained — it is only men who have expressed these views… ) How lucky Jim Perrin is, in his circle of cronies, his friends — his ‘buddies’ as he calls them: but that is to excuse him, if not exonerate him — silence gives consent — (and, well, maybe he is a bit of a character…), and it does nothing to address the great distress he has caused over the years; and is still continuing to do, to this day.
+(It is interesting that no women have complained — it is only men who have expressed these views… ) How lucky Jim Perrin is, in his circle of cronies, his friends — his ‘buddies’ as he calls them: but that is to excuse him, if not exonerate him — silence gives consent — (and, well, maybe he is a bit of a character).
+It does nothing to address the known distress he has caused for years; and continues to do to this day.

 He has knowingly wronged so many with his lies and his violence; his manipulation of the internet; his psychological abuse and fraudulent behaviour.
-We have, by now, files of documentation; full of information — and letters that tell of these things.
+We now have files of documentation full of information — and sad and regretful letters that tell of these things.

 We do wonder what hold a man could possibly have, who despite the blatant untruths he has told (and continues to tell); and the cheating of which he is proved to be guilty, is still considered to be persona grata by those of his associates who support (and pay) him — it cannot only be that he is thought to write so very prettily?

-And, finally, it is most shameful that from his earnings the ’eminent’ author, Jim Perrin, persists in refusing to give any maintenance at all to his underage children…
+It is most shameful that from his earnings the ’eminent’ author Jim Perrin persists in refusing to give any maintenance at all to his unacknowledged children.

-NB.
-Prominent newspapers, The Sunday Telegraph and The Guardian as well as, in Wales, The New Welsh Review — amongst other Welsh literary bodies; and the prestigious, and very glossy magazine The Great Outdoors, all employ Jim Perrin, so surely there should be some money for the upkeep of his children?
+Prominent newspapers, The Sunday Telegraph and The Guardian as well as, in Wales, The New Welsh Review — amongst other Welsh literary bodies; and the prestigious, and very glossy magazine The Great Outdoors, all employ him so there should be some money for the upkeep of his children?

 Not forgetting of course the revenues from his many books, and from the obituaries which might be thought to be his ‘bread and butter’.
-We certainly saw receipts for generous amounts for some of these, in the past; and he ‘advertises’ himself on his Wikipedia page in the most unseemly way.
+We certainly saw receipts for generous amounts for some of these, in the past; and he ‘advertises’ himself on his Wikipedia page in a most unseemly way.
 Why should he not?
-Perhaps it is something of an accolade to be asked to write them (or to be written of by him — retrospectively?)
-It may be his knowledge of the climbing milieu, that and his reputation as ‘one of the most prominent writers in British climbing’ according to UKC henchmen, which encourages requests for his services?
-It seems distasteful though, to list them, after the event…
+Perhaps it is something of an accolade to be asked to write them (or to be written of by him — retrospectively?).
+It may be his knowledge of the climbing milieu, that or his reputation as ‘one of the most prominent writers in British climbing’ according to UKC henchmen, which encourages requests for his services?
+It seems distasteful though to list them, like trophies, after the event…